Frik-dev/my-first-project/README.md

-# my-first-project
+# Python for beginners repository
-This is my first project on GitHub
+This repository is used for learning and practicing python for beginners to advanced